 His published bibliography, both pre-and-posthumous, consists of nearly twenty books (a number of which are collections of his journalism work and personal letters), the most famous being his first three: in order, Hell's Angels: A Strange And Terrible Saga, Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream, and Fear And Loathing On The Campaign Trail '72.
 He was a larger-than-life figure given to shocking society into awareness of his points and who was convinced that the American Dream was dying around him.
-He was also one of the heaviest opponents of President Richard Nixon, and the founding author of Rolling Stone's National Affairs Desk.
-He shot himself in 2005.
+He was also one of the heaviest opponents of President Richard Nixon, refusing to say much nice about him even in his obituary, and the founding author of Rolling Stone's National Affairs Desk.
+He fatally shot himself in 2005, writing in his suicide note that he had grown weary with his ailing physical health in his old age.
 He was cremated and — per his wishes — his ashes were shot out of a cannon of his own design, built on his property in Woody Creek, Colorado and paid for by his close friend Johnny Depp.

 Thompson, as a journalist and a reporter, was different because he put so much of himself into the work, both mentally and physically.
 His research for Hell's Angels, for example, began with him riding with a chapter of the infamous bike gang for a full year and concluded with him getting the shit kicked out of him by the same.